JeremyRms/JStats/README.md

 ## TODO:

-[ ] Add a container for the NodeJs application.
+[x] Add a container for the NodeJs application.
+[ ] import kibana dashboard